Eleee28/MSP430FR6989_device/README.md

 	- You just need one ISR to service both transmission and reception.

 	- Inside the ISR, check if the interrupt was produced by the reception or the transmission, and add the code of the two previous programs to each of the cases.

+## Final Project

+My final project consists on what I called the "Fast Game".
+It is a very simple way in which you compete against your friends to see who clicks the button faster.

+The main goal of the game is to click the button 10 times as fast as possible.

+The project uses the buttons, LEDs and LCD of the MSP430FR6989 board.

+- The buttons (one for each player) are the ones that the players press and using interruptions, I am able to update the necessary variables for the players to earn points.

+- The LEDs (one for each player) turn on whenever a player presses its button.

+- The LCD is used to display messages, such as the player's points and who the winner is.